ArzeNabil/pdsnd_github/README.md

 19/05/2021.

 ### Project Title
-Bikeshare Project
+Bikeshare Projects

 ### Description
-Create a python code that shows the statistic of bikeshare services
+Create a python code that shows the statistic of usage of bikeshare services

 ### Files used
 chicago.csv, washington.csv, new_york_city.csv